lexis25/advo_cam_flight/README.md

 # advo_cam_flight
-Simple parser for automatization storage records of the DVR.
+Its simple parser for automation storage records of the DVR.
-App creates folders and .txt, excel. file inside scedule airport.
+App creates folders and txt, excel file inside schedule airport.
-In this parser i used library JSOUP, Apache POI.
+In this parser used library JSOUP, Apache POI.
 User interface made on JavaFX.